rollybueno/opensource-media-connect/readme.txt

 2. Going to your account settings
 3. Generating an API key
 4. Adding the API key in the plugin's settings page (Settings → Open Source Media)

+Additionally, you can simply connect your site to Openverse in single click on Settings -> Open Source Media

 = What types of media can I search for? =
 Currently, the plugin supports searching for images.
 More media types will be added in future updates.